This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Misting and Water Bowl Placement

-Place a medium-sized, shallow water bowl between the cool and warm sides of the enclosure .
+Choose a medium-sized, ceramic water bowl that’s shallow and sturdy, placing it strategically between the cool and warm enclosure zones.

 Hygrometer Usage